Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Method

 \subsection{Patch-wise Spectral Trigger Injection}

-Designing local patch-wise triggers for 3D point clouds presents significant challenges due to their unordered and irregular structure, which limits the transferability of spatial local triggers across samples.
-When injected into different regions of different point cloud instances, these triggers often introduce noticeable outliers and cause severe semantic distortions, ultimately compromising both stealthiness and attack effectiveness.
+Directly applying a unified spatial trigger across different local regions of 3D point clouds is challenging because their unordered and irregular structure limits the transferability of spatial triggers across samples, often causing noticeable outliers and semantic distortions that undermine both stealthiness and attack effectiveness.
+We therefore propose designing local patch-wise triggers in the spectral domain.

-To overcome these limitations, we propose designing local patch-wise triggers in the spectral domain~\cite{hu2022exploringdevil,liu2023meet}.
-Specially, a selected point cloud patch $S' \in \{S'_1,S'_2,...,S'_m\}$ is first transformed into an unweighted KNN graph $G = (V, A)$.
-Here $ V \in \mathbb{R}^{k_g \times 3} $ represents the set of vertices, where each vertex corresponds to a point in the patch $S'$.
-Following prior works~\cite{fan2024IBAPC, hu2022exploringdevil,liu2023meet}, the adjacency matrix $A \in \mathbb{R}^{k_g \times k_g}$ is constructed by connecting each point to its $k_p=10$ nearest neighbors for graph construction, where $A_{ij}=1$ if points $i$ and $j$ are connected, otherwise $A_{ij}=0$.